Steve McCurry: Life and work

 McCurry was born in Philadelphia, Pennsylvania, and attended Penn State University.
 He originally planned to study cinematography and filmmaking, but instead gained a degree in theater arts and graduated in 1974.
 He became interested in photography when he started taking pictures for the Penn State newspaper The Daily Collegian.

 After a year working in India, McCurry traveled to northern Pakistan where he met two Afghans who told him about the war across the border in Afghanistan.

-McCurry's career was launched when, disguised in Afghani garb, he crossed the Pakistan border into rebel-controlled areas of Afghanistan just before the Soviet invasion.
+Disguised in Afghani garb, he crossed the Pakistan border into rebel-controlled areas of Afghanistan just before the Soviet invasion.
 "As soon as I crossed the border, I came across about 40 houses and a few schools that were just bombed out," he says.
 He left with rolls of film sewn into his turban and stuffed in his socks and underwear.
 These images were subsequently published by The New York Times, Time and Paris Match and won him the Robert Capa Gold Medal for Best Photographic Reporting from Abroad.

 McCurry covered more armed conflicts like the Iran–Iraq War, Lebanon Civil War, the Cambodian Civil War, the Islamic insurgency in the Philippines, the Gulf War and the Afghan Civil War.
 McCurry came close to losing his life twice.
 He was almost drowned in India, and he survived an airplane crash in Yugoslavia.
 McCurry has had his work featured in magazines worldwide and he is a frequent contributor to National Geographic.

-McCurry concentrates on the toll war takes on humans.
-He intends to show what war does to not only the landscape, but to the people who inhabit that land.
-"Most of my images are grounded in people.
-I look for the unguarded moment, the essential soul peeking out, experience etched on a person’s face.
-I try to convey what it is like to be that person, a person caught in a broader landscape, that you could call the human condition."
-What McCurry wants his viewers to take away from his photographs is the "human connection between all of us."
-He believes there is always some common thing between all humans despite the differences in religion, language, ethnicity, etc. McCurry also states, "I have found that I get completely consumed by the importance of the story I am telling, the feeling that the world has got to know.
-It's never about the adrenaline.
-It's about the story."
-However, sometimes McCurry has witnessed some "horrific" and "distressing" sights.
-In times like these, he uses his camera as a "shield" because it's easier to witness these events through a viewfinder.